 Best Bang For Buck Model They Offer

 The Beast is close to what you would find in most commercial gyms, maybe a little bit better.
-It’s a good barbell for almost anyone, it’s great for the average Joe who just wants to exercise to increase metabolism and stay fit, but not trying to break any world records.
+It’s a good barbell for almost anyone, it's great for the average Joe who just wants to get their metabolism fired up and stay fit, but not trying to break any world records.

 However, if you're putting up some really big numbers, this might not be the bar for you.
 Why?
 Well CAP barbell claims it can hold up to 1000lb, but customer reviews claim that after around 350lbs, the may start bending.